georgy93/PlaygroundAPI/README.md

   Generally, if we can move services into Application Core (without adding dependencies to this project), we should do so.

 Infrastructure Types
-• EF Core types (DbContext, Migrations)
-• Data access implementation types (Repositories)
-• Infrastructure-specific services (FileLogger, SmtpNotifier, etc.)
+â€¢ EF Core types (DbContext, Migrations) â€¢ Data access implementation types (Repositories) â€¢ Infrastructure-specific services (FileLogger, SmtpNotifier, etc.)

 Infrastructure logic